-pause world-wide-web instagram volume-medium linkedin flickr basketball devices home pencil person-money rss slider-left-arrow slider-right-arrow slider-left-arrow slider-right-arrow star video-transcript close hamburger minus plus account arrow certificate city globe graduation-cap graph handshake info info-2 map play search snapchat twitter facebook file-text-o youtube tumblr camera file-text
+pause world-wide-web instagram volume-medium linkedin flickr basketball devices home pencil person-money rss slider-left-arrow slider-right-arrow slider-left-arrow slider-right-arrow star video-transcript close hamburger minus plus account arrow certificate city globe graduation-cap graph handshake info info-2 map play search snapchat x facebook file-text-o youtube tumblr camera file-text

 Research & Experiential Learning Opportunities

 With a focus on enriching the educational experience, the Department of Kinesiology incorporates a variety of High Impact Educational Practices (HIPs) across the curriculum.
 This evidence-based equitable approach to teaching and learning aligns well with our Lasallian heritage and has been show to benefit a wide-range of students including those historically underserved.
 The most relevant and frequently incorporated HIPs in the department include: first year experiences, common intellectual experiences, collaborative assignments and projects, undergraduate research, diversity/global learning, service- and community-based learning, internships and capstone courses and projects.
-The integration of these HIPs, combined with the college’s liberal arts person-centered approach, all challenge and educate students both in breadth and depth across their program of study.
+The integration of these HIPs, combined with the university’s liberal arts person-centered approach, all challenge and educate students both in breadth and depth across their program of study.

 Within the Department of Kinesiology, we are making a positive impact on student success, demonstrating faculty excellence and supporting a distinctive learning environment in which students are provided ample opportunities for success on campus and in the community.
 Students participate in a variety of research projects, community-based activities, and internships related to themes of physical activity, exercise, sport, health, wellness, education, human rights, social justice, and sustainability.